ibm-cloud-docs/openwhisk/prep.md

 ## Preparing Swift apps
 {: #prep_swift}

 Swift files must be compiled before an action is run.
 This delay is known as the cold-start delay.
 To avoid the cold-start delay, you can compile your Swift file and then upload it to {{site.data.keyword.openwhisk_short}} in a .zip file.
 The Docker runtime includes a compiler to help users compile and package Swift 4.2 actions.
-Subsequent calls to the action are much faster until the container holding your action is purged.
+Subsequent calls to the action are much faster until the container with your action is purged.

 Swift actions run in a Linux environment.
 Swift on Linux is still in development, and {{site.data.keyword.openwhisk_short}} uses the latest available release.
 These releases might not be stable.
 The version of Swift that is used with {{site.data.keyword.openwhisk_short}} might be inconsistent with versions of Swift from stable releases of Xcode on macOS.
 {: important}